KwanLab/Autometa/docs/source/step-by-step-tutorial.rst

 2. Coverage calculation
 -----------------------

 Coverage calculation for each contig is done to provide another parameter to use while clustering contigs.
 If you have used SPades to assemble your metagenome, you can use the following command to generate the coverage table:

 .. code-block:: bash

     autometa-coverage \
         --assembly $HOME/tutorial/78mbp_metagenome.fna \
-        --from-spades \
         --out $HOME/tutorial/78mbp_metagenome.coverages.tsv \
-        --cpus 40
+        --from-spades

 If you have assembled your metagenome using some other assembler you can use one of the following commands to generate the coverage table.